 Here are some suggestions for restaurants in Itacaré:

-27 – Shop (consciously, of course!) and enjoy the Pituba street and the Passarela da Vila
+27 – Shop (consciously, of course!) and enjoy Pituba street and the Passarela da Vila

 Rua Pituba (formally known as Pedro Longo street) is the main street in Itacaré, with stores, bars, ice cream parlors, and restaurants.
 It is busiest in the late afternoon and evening, but some commercial options are open during the day.
 Close by is the charming Passarela da Vila, which has the same style.

 Walking through charming streets and finding various stores is much better than going to any mall.
-Here you will find ateliers, local artisan stores, beach fashion, gifts, lots of chocolate, and even stores with good sustainability practices, such as the Espaço Semente, which sells reusable products that help travelers reduce waste in their travels and daily lives.
+Here you will find ateliers, local artisan stores, beach fashion, gifts, lots of chocolate, and even stores with good sustainability practices.
+One of them is Espaço Semente, which sells reusable products that help travelers reduce waste in their travels and daily lives.

 One artist that caught my attention was Fabiani Julianni.
 She transforms natural elements into bio-jewelry.
-The metals and stones used by Fabi come from certified sources, the pearls are from breeding farms – they are not taken from the ecosystem and generate income for families on the coast – in addition, the artist uses sun coral, which is a coral considered a pest because it spreads easily, killing other species.
+The metals and stones used by Fabi come from certified sources, and the pearls are from breeding farms.
+They are not taken from the ecosystem and generate income for families on the coast.
+The artist uses sun coral, considered a pest because it spreads easily, killing other species.

 Things to do in Itacaré at night

-After the day trips, you can prepare yourself for a night full of activities in town.
-Here are the best options of what to do at night in Itacaré:
+After the day trips, you can prepare for a night full of activities in town.
+Here are the best options for what to do at night in Itacaré:

 28 – Appreciate and support street artists

-It is very likely that you will come across itinerant presentations by street artists while you walk around Pituba.
+You will likely come across itinerant presentations by street artists while you walk around Pituba.
 During the days I was there, the ones that impressed me the most were the capoeira circles of the natives where I could witness fierce disputes and the sound of @technobalde.

 LMTM🦊 Tip: Did you enjoy the performance?
 Remember to leave a tip in appreciation of the entertainment and support for the artists.